tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 - The normal way, based on a line from the act
 - The "Cuil Trigger", based on something voice recognition code should be tested against
 - A keypad sequence, in case neither works

+## Dialing

+*Not yet implemented.*

+Dialing digits on the keypad plays the DTMF tones on the ambient speaker (or maybe the Operator Horn, which would make more sense but be less atmospheric).

+Maybe flipping the Operator Horn upside down (assuming I choose to go with a proper handset) can switch which end they come out of, ie. when the phone is held upside down they come out the ambient, meaning that I could just pick up the phone, and if I want to do Towelie's "That's the way to Funkytown" joke or just wow the audience, I just have to remember to hold the phone a certain way

+Yeah, that means we have a tilt switch / accelerometer in the freaking handset, which would be *amazing*

 ## Operator Horn